csswizardry/csswizardry.github.com/code-reviews.md

 </blockquote>

-1. **I survey you:** To begin, I need to know a lot about your organisation, what problems you feel you face, and what we need to focus on.
+1. **I survey you:** To begin, I need to know a lot about your organisation, what problems you feel you face, and what we need to concentrate on.
 I’ll send a series of very focused questions that will help me to understand the business’ needs immediately.
 2. **You grant me access:** Where possible, I’ll need access to analytics and RUM accounts, repositories, staging environments, etc.